 - It organizes your debt so that it is all in one place, rather than scattered amongst several debt products.

-If you can easily manage your debt each month and just want to reorganize your range of bills into one easy place that has the same due date and interest rate, then debt consolidation is also a good option.
+Whether you struggle with personal financial management and need extra clarity, or simply want to reorganize your range of bills into one payment with the same due date and interest rate, debt consolidation can be a good option for many people.

-You can consolidate your debt in two main ways – both of which are about consolidating debt into one place.
+There are two main methods of debt consolidation – both of which are about consolidating debt into one place.

 - Get a 0% interest balance credit card and transfer your debt.
 After you register for the card you can move all of your debt onto this card.
 At the end of the promotional period, you’ll need to pay off the balance.
-To get one of these credit cards you’ll typically need an excellent or good credit score (690 or above) to qualify for this.
+To qualify for one of these credit cards you’ll typically need an excellent or good credit score (690 or above).

 - Find a fixed-rate debt consolidation loan.
-When you sign up for this type of loan you will take the bulk payment that they give you and use it to pay off the full balance for each of your debts.
-This means that you’ll only have one loan remaining that should be more manageable.
-If you have bad or very bad credit (689 and below) then you can still qualify for this type of loan.
-However, if you have good credit you’ll typically get the best rates.
+When you sign up for this type of loan, you will receive a bulk payment and use it to pay off the full balance for each of your debts.
+This means that you’ll only have one loan remaining .
+If you have bad or very bad credit (689 and below), you are still able to qualify for this type of loan.
+However, if you have good credit, you’ll typically get the best rates.

-There are two further ways to consolidate your debt – a Home Equity Loan or a 401(k) loan.
-These are the two most risky types of debt because they could impact your home or retirement.
+There are two further ways to consolidate your debt: a Home Equity Loan or a 401(k) loan.
+However, these are the two most risky types of debt because they could impact your home or retirement.

 When Is Debt Consolidation A Good Option?